 Ethics for Educators.

 1. Protecting the students, staff, and the District;

 2. Raising awareness of acceptable ways to use electronic communication tools when communicating with students and parents; and

 3. Raising awareness of the positive and negative outcomes that may result in using these tools with students and parents.

 The following is a set of expectations that all members of the FCS professional community adhere to when communicating with students and parents electronically.

 Does the communication pass the TAP Test?

-Social Media for Instructional Purposes – Each school has been provided a Facebook and Twitter account (CLICK HERE for list).
-Any content staff members publish, pictures they post, or dialogue they maintain, whether in Facebook, Twitter, a blog, a discussion thread or other website should never compromise the professionalism, integrity and ethics in their role as a FCS professional.
-A good question that staff members should ask themselves before posting or emailing a message is, “Would I mind if that information appeared on the front page of the local newspaper?”
+Social Media for Instructional Purposes: Each school has been provided a Facebook and Twitter account (CLICK HERE for list), as well as a YouTube channel.
+Any content staff members publish, pictures they post, or dialogue they maintain, whether in social media, a blog, a discussion thread or other websites should never compromise the professionalism, integrity and ethics in their role as a FCS professional.
+A good question that staff members should ask themselves before posting is, “Would I mind if that information appeared on the front page of the local newspaper?”
 If the answer is “yes,” then do not post it.
-Email and social networking sites are very public places.

 Question?
 Contact Jennifer Caracciolo.